-Buddhist blogger/Shambhala SunSpace contributor Danny Fisher in conversation with Buddhist psychotherapist and meditation teacher Miles Neale about the mainstreaming of mindfulness practice.
+Danny Fisher in conversation with Buddhist psychotherapist and meditation teacher Miles Neale about the mainstreaming of mindfulness practice.

 Rarely a day goes by when there isn’t some exciting news about the applications and possibilities of mindfulness, as taught in Buddhism, for our physical and psychological wellbeing.
-(Just this week, we posted about a recent study that showed how “mindfulness-based cognitive therapy has the same effect as antidepressant medication for preventing relapse among patients treated for depression.”)
 Of course, there is a shadow side to mining the world’s wisdom traditions for useful practices: also recently, The New York Times ran a story about this issue in yoga as it continues to grow into a giant industry independent from its religious roots.

 Miles Neale, PsyD, LMHC, is a Buddhist psychotherapist, meditation teacher and expert on the clinical applications of contemplative arts and sciences.
 A fixture of Tibet House US and Interdependence Project programming, the NYC-based Miles is also Assistant Director of the Nalanda Institute for Contemplative Science, where he collaborates on state-of-the-art clinical research of meditation, and teaches public courses on the Indo-Tibetan tradition.
 I spoke to him a little bit about trouble spots as mindfulness goes mainstream…